mikkosyrja/kuxaku/README.md

 Ephem and Jplephem make most location calculations.
 Spktype21 is needed by some asteroid data using type 21 format.
 Matplotlib is used to plot Solar System map.

 Jplephem should automatically install ephem, but for some reason that did not happen in Windows.
+So, may need manual installation with pip.

-Program is tested and developed in OpenSuse Tumbleweed Linux and Windows 10.
-Probably works wherever Python and above mentioned modules work.
+Program is tested and developed in OpenSuse Tumbleweed Linux and Windows 10 with Python 3.8.
+Probably works wherever some recent Python version and above mentioned modules work.

 ## Running program

 Copy or clone the repository and run kuxaku.py.
-It prints locations to console and creates simple map kuxaku.png to output subdirectory.
+It creates two simple maps inner.png and outer.png to output subdirectory.
+First one has inner planet and asteroid locations within five AUs (Jupiters's orbit).
+Second map contains rest of the Solar System.

-### Solar System Map
+### Solar System Maps

-Map shows positions of Jupiter, inner planets, important stations and selected asteroids (largest, heaviest or otherwise significant).
+Inner planet map shows positions of Jupiter, inner planets, important stations and selected asteroids (largest, heaviest or otherwise significant).
 For planets and colonized asteroids partial future orbits are displayed as dots separated by one month interval.

+Outer planet map shows positions of gas giants Jupiter, Saturn, Uranus and Neptune.

 ### Communication Delay